 According to The Haunted Homes and Family Traditions of Great Britain (1897) by John Ingram, the house was reputedly haunted by a headless woman, the victim of a murder during the English Civil War.
-Watton is also well known for the story of The Nun Of Watton, who was unsuited to celibacy and fell pregnant to monk.
+Watton is also well known for the story of The Nun Of Watton, who was unsuited to celibacy and fell pregnant to a monk.
 Her tale was recounted by the Abbot of Rievaulx Abbey, St Aelred (Born 1110 – Died 12 January 1167) in De Sanctimoniali de Wattun.
-Below is how the stories appeard in Ingram's book.
+Below is how the stories appeard in Ingram’s book.

 Mr. F. Eoss is contributing a most interesting series of antiquarian, historical, and folk-lore sketches to the Leeds Mercury, entitled, “Yorkshire Legends and Traditions.”
 Some of these sketches have already been made use of for this volume, and from one on Watton Abbey, which appeared in the Mercury for June 1884, the following particulars are derived.

 The Tudor style of building which goes by the name of Watton Abbey, never was an Abbey, Mr. Ross informs us, but was a Gilbertine Priory.
 It is situated between the towns of Driffield and Beverley, in a charming sequestered spot, surrounded by patriarchal trees.
 It has been occupied for some years past as a private residence, after having served for several years as an educational establishment.
 The present residence appears to bare been erected since the Reformation, and for its erection nearly the whole of the original conventual buildings appear to have been destroyed.
 Two hundred years ago the somewhat extensive remains of the old Priory were removed and made use of to repair Bolton Minster.